CTF-handbooks/map-tester-handbook/HANDBOOK.md

   ├── map.mts
   └── screenshot.png
 ```
 1. `barriers.data` : The calculated and compressed file containing the barrier locations for the map.
+This speeds up the barrier removal (`barriers.data` is optional, and is only supported by map version 3 or above).
-2. `map.conf`: The metadata about various values and fields essential to the map.
+2. `map.conf`: The configuration of various values and fields essential to the map.
 3. `map.mts`: The schematic file used to import the map into the game world.
+The map itself is inside this file.
 4. `screenshot.png`: A screenshot of the map.
-It should make the important parts of the map visible and needs to have an aspect ratio of 3:2 (600×400px is suggested).
+It should make the important parts of the map visible, and it needs to have an aspect ratio of 3:2 (600×400px is suggested).

 ## What is GitHub and Git?

 GitHub is a site for managing code and various other projects using the "version-control system" - Git.
-For now, this handbook will only cover the basic ways of obtaining the files you require for testing maps without the need of any command line interface (such as on Linux).
+For now, this handbook will only cover the basic ways of obtaining the files of the map you would like to test without the need of any command line interface (such as on Linux).

 ---

 ## Git Terminology

 Below is a list of a few terms you should be aware of while testing maps and using GitHub.
 Don't be intimidated by these; keep them in mind for future reference.
-- A **repository**, is the remote location in which code is stored.
+- A **repository**, is a virtual storage for projects that tracks all changes made to the project's files.
 In this case, the [map's repository](https://github.com/MT-CTF/maps) is the remote storage of the maps for CTF.
 - A **fork** is a copy of the original repository.
-It also shares code and settings from that repository.
-It can be modified and then be made into a **pull request** if needed.
+It can be modified without affecting the original repository and then be made into a **pull request** if needed.
-- A **commit** means saving changes to a project's files to the repository.
+- A **commit** is a snapshot of a project.
+As a verb, it means the action of saving a snapshot (this can be understood as "save" or "apply changes").
 - A **branch** refers to a separate version of the repository that initially has the same code base as the repository in which it was made.
-This new branch can have its own set of files and commits.
+A new branch can have its own set of files and commits.
-- A ***pull** from a repository* means getting the source code from the repository to one's local machine.
+- A ***pull** from a repository* means getting the latest source code from the repository to one's local machine.
-- A **push** means pushing to code on the remote repository with **commits** made on a local machine.
+- A **push** means pushing the **commits** made on a local machine to the remote repository.
 - A **pull request** (PR) refers to when you make changes on the fork of the repository and request to merge those changes with the main repository.
 Here, those who wish to make maps first fork the maps repository, make a separate branch on that fork dedicated to the addition of the map, and upon completion make a **pull request** to the maps repository.

 ---